2025 SMST SCHEDULE

 3. The following items are NOT permitted: Hair control devices with hard parts, earrings of any kind (no taped on allowed) and jewelry of any sort.

 4. The following items are CONDITIONALLY permitted.
 Religious medals or medical tags taped to the body, splints, casts, braces or other joint support devices that, in the referee's opinion, are not dangerous or which are padded with pliable materials to eliminate danger.
-NOTE: Final decision rests with the referee, with safety concerns always at the forefront.
+NOTE: Final decision rests with the referee, with safety concerns always considered/prioritized.

 6. No undergarments may extend below the bottom of any players uniform shorts, unless